Sentinelese: 1991 expedition

+Those present in the defining moment of physical contact now wished to extract professional mileage from the fact of being actually 'touched' by the Sentinelese during the gift giving exercise.
+Every participating member of the contact party wanted to take the credit of being the first to 'touch the Sentinelese', as if it were a great mystical moment of transubstantiation wherein the savage hostile reciprocated a gesture of civilised friendship.

+Who touched and who was touched during the contact event became an emotionally charged issue within various sectors of the administration where claims and counter-claims were sought to be established with earnestness and vigor ... it is interesting to note the range of political and cultural significance invested in this specific event of contact.

 Pandit and Madhumala took part in a second expedition on 24 February.
 The Sentinelese again appeared without weapons, jumped on the dinghies and took coconut sacks.
 They were also curious about a rifle hidden in the boat, which Chattopadhyay believed they saw as a source of iron.

 In light of the friendly exchanges with the scrap dealers' team and Portman's observations in 1880, Pandya believes that the Sentinelese used to be visited by other tribes.

 Later expeditions

 The series of contact expeditions continued until 1994, with some of them even attempting to plant coconut trees on the island.
 The programmes were then abandoned for nearly nine years.
 The Indian government maintained a policy of no deliberate contact, intervening only in cases of natural calamities that might pose an existential threat or to thwart poachers.

 A likely reason for the termination of these missions was that the Sentinelese did not let most of the post-Pandit contact teams get near them.
 The teams usually waited until the armed Sentinelese retreated, then left gifts on the beach or set them adrift toward shore.
 The government was also concerned about the possibility of harm to the Sentinelese by an influx of outsiders, a result of them projecting a relatively friendly image.
 Photos of the 1991 expedition were removed from public display and use of them was restricted by the government.

 The next expedition was in April 2003, when a canoe built by the Onges was given to the visitors.